wp-plugins/admin-bar-button/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Replace the default WordPress admin bar on the front end with a simple button.
+Replace the default WordPress Admin Bar on the front end with a simple button.

 == Description ==

-Admin Bar Button is a plugin that will create a simple button to replace the default WordPress admin bar on the front end.
+Admin Bar Button is a plugin that will create a simple button to replace the default WordPress Admin Bar on the front end.
 When using this plugin, the full height of the page is used by your site, which is particularly handy if you have fixed headers.
 Please see the [Screenshots tab](http://wordpress.org/plugins/admin-bar-button/screenshots/ "Admin Bar Button &raquo; Screenshots") to see how the Admin Bar Button looks.